-Learning to speak persuasively is an art that is required for success in sales, networking, and nearly every aspect of life.
-Unfortunately, though supremely important, it is not natural (or easy) for most people.
+Learning to speak and communicate persuasively is an art that is required for success in sales, networking, and nearly every aspect of life.
+Unfortunately, although communication is supremely important, it is not natural (or easy) for most people.

-As I write this we are in graduation season: a time of rejoicing, celebrating, gathering with friends and family, but also of listening to some pretty awful public speaking.
+As I write this, we are in graduation season: a time of rejoicing, celebrating, gathering with friends and family, and also a time of listening to some pretty awful public speaking.
 Whether it’s the nervous student stammering through many “ums” and “likes,” or the “professional” speaker dispensing advice in a hopeless acrostic (“Consider the word Marvelous.
 M is for Magnificent.
 Be magnificent.
 You can all be magnificent.
 A is for awesome.
 Be awesome.
-You can all be awesome . . . .”), this time of year seems to only emphasize a truth that is already painfully obvious: most people cannot speak in front of others very effectively.
+You can all be awesome…”), this time of year seems to only emphasize a truth that is already painfully obvious: most people cannot speak in front of others very effectively.

 Why should this be so?

 Why are people so inadequately prepared to express themselves verbally in front of a gathering of others?

 And most importantly, what can be done about it?

 The Life Leadership Essentials Series book, Splash! not only addresses these questions, but provides answers.
 A collective work assembled by individuals with thousands and thousands of hours of public speaking experience, this book can help almost anyone take his or her ability to a higher level.

 Allow me to summarize just a few of the tidbits: